openedx/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

 .. note:: Manual assignments should be as complete as possible before your course starts.
 If student enrollment continues after your course starts, you should continue to assign new students to cohort groups.
-To review the cohort group assignments of every enrolled student, generate the student profile information report for your course.
-See :ref:`View and download student data`.

 #.
 View the live version of your course.
 For example, in Studio click **View
    Live**.